-We observe that the calibration mainly increases the fluctuations in the two spectra.
+We observe that the calibration changes the mean differently in both channels and increases the fluctuations in the two spectra.
 We find approximately the same effect for calibration per run or per cycle (no plot of calibration per cycle is included).